porkostomus/100-days-of-clojure-code/log.md

+### Day 14: September 28, 2018

+So now that I know what I'll be doing for work, I can refocus my learning trajectory to more UI design type stuff.
+And learning re-frame!
+Since my first video left off at the 3rd "domino", the second will cover the next 2.
+I've already prepared the script and done the audio.

 ### Day 13: September 27, 2018

 Today I've been in a state of utter shock because I had an interview this morning and...